fweiss/yocto-rpi-vm/README.md

 It seems there's something missing in /etc/init.d, or in /etc/modprobe.d, or in thr udev configuration.

-> Other sources say add ``i2c_dev`` to /etc/modules. because i2c is not in the device tree, unlike SPI.
+The solution is to  add ``i2c_dev`` to /etc/modules. because i2c is not in the device tree, unlike SPI.
-> But that doesn't work and the /etc/modules file gets deleted or borked at bootup.
+This is taken care of by the sd card script, but ought to be in a Yocto recipe.

 ## Loose ends
 Some things left to explore: